Engee documentation

 Binary logic

-In this example, we explore the application of binary logic to solve logic problems using an equation written in the Julia programming language and its implementation in a model.
+In this example, we explore the application of binary logic to solve logical problems using an equation written in the Julia programming language and its implementation in a model.

-Binary logic is a form of logic based on dealing with two states: true (1) and false (0).
-It is used to describe and solve problems where the results can be expressed in terms of yes or no. Binary logic is widely used in computer systems, digital electronics and programming.
+Binary logic is a form of logic based on working with two states: true (1) and false (0).
+It is used to describe and solve problems where the results can be expressed in terms of "yes" or no. Binary logic is widely used in computer systems, digital electronics, and programming.

-Logic problems are problems whose solution involves the application of logical operations such as AND, OR, NOT and their combinations.
-Such problems often arise in the field of automation, digital circuit design and programming.
+Logical tasks are tasks whose solution involves the use of logical operations such as "AND" (AND), "OR" (OR), "NOT" (NOT) and their combinations.
+Such tasks often arise in the field of automation, digital circuit design, and programming.

-The example demonstrates how to combine a theoretical framework (a logic equation in Julia) with its practical implementation in models, allowing you to visually explore and analyse the process of solving logic problems.
+The example demonstrates how to combine the theoretical basis (the logical equation in Julia) with its practical implementation in models, allowing you to visually explore and analyze the process of solving logical problems.

 Description of the binary equation